Charlotte Condos, Patio Homes, & Townhouses

 - Courtesy ofThe McDevitt Agency

 Your opportunity to own at the Metropolitan!
-Amenity filled complex walking distance to Trader Joe’s, Target, Marshall’s, the Greenway, CPCC and local hospitals.
-This 1 b...
+Priced under tax value!
+Amenity filled complex with Trader Joe’s, Target, Marshall’s, the Greenway, CPCC and local hospitals ...

 - Courtesy ofSavvy + Co Real Estate